 - working and partnering with utility companies, transport providers, digital businesses and market regulators to make more accessible and inclusive products and services to disabled consumers

 We want to test and learn more about what works to improve outcomes for disabled children and young people so that all disabled people can experience everyday equality.

 - undertaking new research on social mobility and social capital, helping us prioritise our work for young disabled people

 - working with government, service providers and disabled people to identify improvements to the support available to families at the point of diagnosis

 - continuing to test, monitor and improve our information, advice and support for families

 Over the past 2 years, we’ve proven that our success relies on carefully selected partnerships designed to help grow our reach and effect.

 Looking ahead, we will build on the success of our programmes with Virgin Media and UnLtd.
 We’ll also find partners who will work with us to grow existing programmes that make a difference – like the Big Hack, Scope for Change, and our information and advice service.
 And we’ll continue to bring disabled and non-disabled people together to create new ideas and test new ways to make change happen.

 We’re going to build on the strong local presence provided by our 200 high street shops.
 This means nurturing the relationships we have with disabled people and organisations in communities.
 And forging new ones.
 We’re making everyday equality a local and national aspiration, becoming a trusted partner to networks of disabled people, employers, entrepreneurs and support organisations across the country.

-We welcome approaches from all those who share our goals for a better society – to work with us to deliver everyday equality and to tell us where we can do better.
+We welcome approaches from all those who share our goals for a better society.
+Working with us to make everyday equality a reality, and to tell us where we can do better.